 A few years ago, my brother-in-law’s family hosted Thanksgiving for us.
 His wife found a great deal on chicken so we had chicken.
 A few years after that, we decided to do spaghetti and have an Italian feast for Thanksgiving.
 Feel free to change things up a bit.

 8. Only Fix What You Need

 My final tip is pretty simple, if you only have a hand full of people coming to your house for Thanksgiving, then don’t fix a large menu.

-Basically, what I’m saying, don’t do what we did.
+What I’m saying is, don’t do what we did.
 If it is just you and your spouse for Thanksgiving, don’t cook a whole turkey.
 Fix a turkey breast instead and save some money and effort.

 Or if you have 5 people eating, then don’t fix 20 different dishes.
 If people want that kind of variety, then tell them to just go eat at a buffet for Thanksgiving.
 (I’m joking, but seriously, that is a lot of work for the person who has to cook it!)

-So be realistic about how much food you actually need and create a menu based around that.
+So be realistic about how much food you need and create a menu based on that.
 You could let each person pick a favorite dish and go from there.
 That way it is still a special meal, but you are only preparing 5 things instead of 15.

 Well, I hope that you all have these tips to be helpful on your journey of saving money to feed your loved ones this Thanksgiving.

 Again, the main thing is that you all enjoy spending time together.
 Don’t feel like you are failing (or worse put yourself in the hole financially) because you feel like you need to have this large traditional meal.
 Make your own traditions!
 It makes fun memories when you do things like that.